zuplo/docs/docs/quickstarts/validation-and-docs-with-json-schema.md

+---
-# API Request Validation with JSON Schema
+title: API Request Validation with JSON Schema
+sidebar_label: API Request Validation
+---

 Zuplo is an API gateway that helps any business offer a Stripe-quality experience to developers.
 You can quickly set up a gateway for your any API, and add validation and documentation in minutes using JSON Schema.